 - Comprehensive employment support from our Career Development team (get help with your resume, job search, interview preparation)

 - Our grads get hired!
-In 2019, 100% of available Community Support Worker graduates were employed (statistic based on most recent available)
+In 2020, 86% of available graduates were employed (statistic based on most recent available)